barryclark/jekyll-now/about.md

 ---
 layout: page
-title: About
+title:
 permalink: /about/
 ---

-Hi, I'm Steve.
-A Web developer tentatively living in the DC area.
+A Web developer tentatively living in the DC area and working as a Software Engineering Intern at KaBOOM!

-### HIRE ME

-I write decent code when paid to.
-Can work for low pay but cool projects.
-Or high pay for cool projects.

-### Contact me
+### Contact me at

 [stevechenweb@gmail.com](mailto:stevechenweb@gmail.com)